"I have never really known which came first: my love of art or my love

 6 months and took my energy away.

 Gathering and the National Reining Breeder Cup.

-his estate.
+of his estate.
 My life became a series of lawyers, accoutants, bankers and real estate agents.

 The Spring Gathering, NRBC and the Houston Dressage Society Spring Shows.

 Everything was in place to set up my booth at these shows.
 Then just as Pin Oak was getting